-- Data quality improvement: - Consider implementing or reviewing current database management and cleaning processes to maintain your clinical software with an "active" database (RACGP reference 3 visits in 2 years) or using the active patient filter - o Contacting the National Cancer Screening Register (NCSR) via phone to access patient screening history - o Accessing the NCSR through the Healthcare Provider Portal to enable providers to access and submit bowel screening data electronically. - o Access the NCSR Hub through MedicalDirector to view and manage patients screening history. - Enter bowel screening result in clinical software systems to ensure the outcome of an accurate bowel screening clinical record.
-Bowel Cancer Screening results should arrive electronically and be importable into your clinical software.
-For more information click here. - Create a feasible sample of patients, typically between 50 and 100 patients.
+Data quality improvement:

+- Consider implementing or reviewing current database management and cleaning processes to maintain your clinical software with an "active" database (RACGP reference 3 visits in 2 years) or using the active patient filter. - Contacting the National Cancer Screening Register (NCSR) via phone to access patient screening history. - Accessing the NCSR through the Healthcare Provider Portal to enable providers to access and submit bowel screening data electronically. - Access the NCSR Hub through MedicalDirector to view and manage patients screening history. - Correctly enter patients' bowel screening test results in clinical software (Best Practice and MedicalDirector).

+- Create a feasible sample of patients, typically between 50 and 100 patients.
 Creating manageable sample of patients initially allows you to create a business as usual process for bowel screening in the practice.
-For example, this could be created with the following target groups: - o 49 year age group, entering the National Bowel Screening Program - o 72-74 age group, exiting the National Bowel Screening Program - Opportunistic conversations with eligible patients that present to GP/Practice Nurse for other health concerns - Advise patients to include their regular GP on pathology request forms if they complete the test at home, and that results are normally available approximately two weeks after samples have been submitted. - Upload Shared Health Summaries to My Health Record when bowel screening results are received by the practice - Review bowel screening status during over 75 Health Assessment to ensure exit screen has been completed - Consider adding 'date of last bowel screening' to your new patient questionnaire, and recalls and reminders in the clinical software system - Practice Nurses have a potential role in demonstrating to patients how to use a bowel screening test kit and answer any questions patient may have; some team members may require additional training to fulfill this role.
+For example, this could be created with the following target groups: - 49 year age group, entering the National Bowel Screening Program - 72-74 age group, exiting the National Bowel Screening Program - Opportunistic conversations with eligible patients that present to GP/Practice Nurse for other health concerns. - Advise patients to include their regular GP on pathology request forms if they complete the test at home, and that results are normally available approximately two weeks after samples have been submitted. - Upload Shared Health Summaries to My Health Record when bowel screening results are received by the practice. - Review bowel screening status during over 75 Health Assessment to ensure exit screen has been completed. - Consider adding 'date of last bowel screening' to your new patient questionnaire, and recalls and reminders in the clinical software system. - Practice Nurses have a potential role in demonstrating to patients how to use a bowel screening test kit and answer any questions patient may have; some team members may require additional training to fulfill this role. - Consider implementing the alternative access to bowel screening kits model.
+This training guide covers key steps for practice staff and health professionals to implement and promote bowel cancer screening.
+Before you order or issue kits for the first time, both the person ordering kits AND the person issuing kits must read this short guide.